gdereese/tonescript/README.md

 * Parses ToneScript into its components: frequencies, cadence sections, and tone segments
 * Constructs ToneScript from component objects
-* Generates tone audio from ToneScript objects
+* Renders ToneScript objects into WAV audio files

 ## Installation